ostrichwoddy/Motion2mail/README.md

 ## ⚙️ MECHANISM
 Motion2mail uses the OpenCV library to initialize webcam and stores the first frame for reference.
 Then it converts each frame to grayscale and applies Gaussian blur.
 It then checks for absolute differences betwewen the current and reference frame.
 Thresholding and dilation are applied to highlight motion.
 It ignores small movement but detects contours and draws a bounding rectangle around larger motions.
 It stores the image of the object per frame, naming them in order, in a folder called images.
 Then when the object is out of the frame, it selects a photo around the middle among all images from the images directory, sends it as an attachment via email and then cleans up the images folder.

+## ⚠️ DISCLAIMER
+Ensure that the SMTP credentials are configured as environment variables on the system.
+The code will not work unless you configure your SMTP credentials in [emailing.py](emailing.py)